S.Africa's last apartheid president FW de Klerk dies

 He is most remembered for his famous speech delivered on February 2, 1990, announcing the lifting of a ban on the African National Congress (ANC) and other liberation movements.

-In the same speech he ordered the release from prison of anti-apartheid icon Mandela after 27 years in jail.
+In the same speech he ordered Mandela's release from prison after 27 years in jail.

+But in recent years, he came under harsh criticism for his failure to account for the violence that underpinned apartheid.
+Several current court cases seeking answers have sought his testimony.

-Born in the economic hub of Johannesburg, into a family of Afrikaners, a white ethnic group descended mainly from Dutch colonisers, his father was a leading apartheid senator who served briefly as interim president.
+He was born in the economic hub of Johannesburg, into a family of Afrikaners, a white ethnic group descended mainly from Dutch colonisers.
+His father was a leading apartheid senator who served briefly as interim president.

 He studied law, before being elected to parliament as a member of the National Party that instituted apartheid.

-De Klerk then held several ministerial positions before he became present in 1989, a position he held until he handed over the reigns to Mandela after the first democratic elections in 1994.
+De Klerk then held several ministerial positions before he became president in 1989, a position he held until he handed over the reigns to Mandela after the first democratic elections in 1994.

+Reaction to his death was slow in coming from officials, as many political leaders were gathering at parliament for a budget speech.

+Julius Malema, leader of the leftist Economic Freedom Fighters, tweeted: "Thank you God", followed by five dancing emojis.

 © 2021 AFP